yukidiscordbot/Yuki-Public/README.md

 [![Package Version](https://img.shields.io/github/package-json/v/SplitXPlayZ/Yuki-Public)](https://www.npmjs.com)

-## This repo will likely to remain close-source (in the future it will be open-source i promise).
-Archives will be posted in this repo.

 ## ▶ Yuki Source Code

 The source code for the bot was under recode (and still is).
 I will make it for dummies.